 Even the most ardent trailer evangelist can’t ignore one downside: price.
 While the typical child seat costs anything from £50 to £100, the market for child trailers ranges from around £100 to £1,000.

 At the budget end are own-brand products from firms such as Halfords.
-They are decent options and comply with all necessary safety standards but they might also be a little heavier and devoid of comforts, all-weather waterproofing or functions.
+They are decent options and comply with all necessary safety standards, but they might also be a little heavier and devoid of comforts, all-weather waterproofing or functions.

 From about £200 to £350 you will find the Adventure Outdoor range of child trailers, which feature a lot more capabilities such as the possibility of being converting into a stroller.
 Likewise, Burley and Croozer do a great range of trailers from around £300 up to £600.

 Then we start heading into luxury trailer territory, with Hamax doing a fantastic Outback trailer at around £700.
-However, arguably the leaders of the child trailer market is Thule (formerly Chariot) with a range that spans from £450 to £1,000 and includes the option of not just converting your trailer into a running buggy and stroller, but even fitting it with snow skis (should the necessity arise!).
+However, arguably the leader of the child trailer market is Thule (formerly Chariot), with a range that spans from £450 to £1,000 and includes the option of not just converting your trailer into a running buggy and stroller, but even fitting it with snow skis (should the necessity arise!).